-Zain Ejiofor Asher is fluent in English, French, Spanish and Igbo languages.
+Zain Ejiofor Asher is fluent in English, French, Spanish along with her native language, Igbo.

 2. Isha Isatu Sesay

-Isha Isatu Sesay is one of the prominently known female African CNN anchors and in fact one of the most known faces in CNN.
+Isha Isatu Sesay is arguably the most known female African CNN anchor.

-The top rated and award-winning journalist is of a Sierra Leonean descent.
-Isha Sesay was born on January 6, 1976 to a Muslim family in Bordeaux, France.
-Isha’s mother is Dr. Kadi Sesay, a Sierra Leonean politician, one-time minister and lecturer at Fourah Bay College.
+The top rated, award-winning journalist is of Sierra Leonean descent.
+She was born on January 6, 1976, to a Muslim family in Bordeaux, France.
+She and her family returned back to her home country at the age of seven where they lived for most of her childhood.

-Isha holds a BA honors in English degree from Trinity College, Cambridge University.
+Isha holds a BA honours degree in English Language from Trinity College, Cambridge University.

-Starting off her career in journalism, Isha worked as a researcher for the BBC talk show Kilroy.
+Starting off her career in journalism, Isha worked as a researcher for the BBC talk show, Kilroy.
 She also anchored the ‘Good Morning Sports Fans’ show for Sky Sports.
-From 1998-2001, Sesay presented a wide range of programs across the BBC networks.
+From 1998-2001, she presented a wide range of programs across the BBC networks.
 She also worked for UK broadcaster ITN, where she anchored ITV’s Early Morning News program.